 Fond du Lac Tribal and Community College is located in Cloquet, Minnesota, just off Interstate 35.
 The campus is situated in a beautiful setting, a 38-acre former tree farm of 60-foot tall majestic red pines.
 The college sits on top of a bluff overlooking Cloquet, a community of approximately 11,000 people.
 The Fond du Lac Reservation Business Committee offices are approximately five miles away from the college.

 The Fond du Lac Tribal and Community College campus is the product of extensive consultation among tribal and civic leaders, business people, educators, and students.
 This group defined their needs and, with the help of a skilled architect, created a campus reflecting the integrated cultures of the Northeastern Minnesota area.

-The symbolic concepts integrated in the design include: The sacred circle and the wheel represented in the campus ring road, which has its northerly slopes planted to represent the bear paw.
+The symbolic concepts integrated into the design include The sacred circle and the wheel represented in the campus ring road, which has its northerly slopes planted to represent the bear paw.
 Together, the bear paw and the circle represent strength and protection.